How Do Canadians Feel About Advertising?

 Background

 Ontario launched an iGaming market on April 4, 2022.
-To support this new market, the Alcohol and Gaming Commission of Ontario (AGCO) has established a regulatory framework including a set of standards for operators of internet gaming sites (including sports and events betting) called the Registrar’s Standards for Internet Gaming (the Standards).
+To support this new market, the Alcohol and Gaming Commission of Ontario (AGCO) established a regulatory framework including a set of standards for operators of internet gaming sites (including sports and events betting) called the Registrar’s Standards for Internet Gaming.

 Ad Standards Role in Consumer Complaints Related to iGaming Advertising

 Please note that iGaming advertising is legal in Ontario subject to compliance with the Standards outlined above.
-As a result, Ad Standards does not consider complaints related to the activity of iGaming advertising itself (including concerns about frequency and placement).
-If you are concerned that an iGaming advertisement does not comply with the AGCO’s Standards set out above, please forward your inquiry/complaint to AGCO for assessment and response.
+As a result, the Standards Council does not adjudicate complaints related to the activity of iGaming advertising itself (including concerns about frequency and placement).

 Scroll to top